Let’s get going with your Inventory Items. You’ve got two options:

 Include Dimensions for your Item in whatever units you’d like.
 We suggest that you use these fields as consistently as possible (for instance, always Length, Width, Height).
 It is also best to use the same units of measure throughout your rental collection; if you use inches, don’t switch to feet for just some Items.

-Use Tags to give relate your Items to one another.
-Use any words you'd like within the Tags section.
+Use Tags to relate Items to one another.
+Use any words you’d like within the Tags section.
 They can emphasize specific characteristics and connect items within your Online Gallery.

 The Internal Note field stores information about the Item that will never be shown to your Client.
 Use this field to indicate the Item’s location in your warehouse, the required set-up time, or other info you want to keep handy but not share with the Client.

 Within RW Elephant, you can also add two additional customizable fields to your Items.
 Users often create custom fields here for the original manufacturer’s SKU of the Item, a warehouse location, or other information that they want to collect for all or most of their Items.
 If you need custom fields for your Inventory Items, save your current Item and jump on over to the Item Settings Set-up Step.
 Then come back and finish up this Item.

 In addition to the text fields for each item, you’ll see a group of tick boxes in the lower right corner of your browser window.
 The first set of tick boxes are for notifying your delivery crew if an item is Stackable.
 If you want to be specific about how your items are loaded, go ahead and tick “item is stackable”.